smaharba/frontend-nanodegree-mobile-portfolio/README.md

+# My take on the **Website Performance Optimization portfolio project** and the **pizzeria 60 fps project**.

+### Website Performance Optimization portfolio project
+* async js
+* inline render blocking css
+* minified html, css, js
+* media queries print, portrait

+### pizzeria 60 fps project

+##### function updatePositions()
+* moved the scrolltop calc outside the for loop and
+* made the effect a bit more lively (and annoying) => scrollTop / 250.
+* still some long frames.
+* Tried rAF, no (positive) result.

+##### document.addEventListener('DOMContentLoaded', function() { etc.
+* reduced nr of cols to 6;
+* reduced nr of i's to 32, this is enough to make it work.
+* Promoted .mover to its own layer (effect?).
+* Moved the width and height attributes to the stylesheet (effect?)

+### gulp
+* I used gulp imagemin, minify-html, minify-css and uglify on the wpop project
+* I just minified the files (html, css, js, image) in the ‘views’ directory.
+No gulp.

+### bugs
+* there is still a loading issue. the rendering of the moving pizza’s on load causes FSL.
+* the pizza’s move smoothly but dev tools still shows some long frames.

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).